DO YOU HAVE A LOVE OF ANIMALS AND SOME FREE TIME?

 Volunteering with us allows for contact with animals if your lifestyle and other commitments prevent you having pets of your own.

-There are lots of different ways in which you can volunteer: Please click on the links in each of the testimonials for a full role outline.
+There are lots of different ways in which you can volunteer: Please click on the links below or in each of the testimonials for a full role outline.

 TESTIMONIALS FROM SOME OF OUR AMAZING VOLUNTEERS

 Susan steaming some of the donated clothes in our Burnley charity shop

 I have always had a great love for animals, which stemmed from my Mother and Father.

 I have volunteered with the RSPCA locally in various forms for over 60 years.
 My first voluntary role was helping at a coffee morning when I was 12 years old.

 I began volunteering at the RSPCA Burnley Shop in 2008.